learn-co-curriculum/dsc-cities-try-experience/p_7_accessing_items.md

 ***

 Great, now we know how to access one item in the list using it's index, but how would we access the last element?
 What about the third from the last element?

-Well, we could count all of the elements in the list, and in our list `Pyeongchang` would just be one less than that.
-In Python we tell the computer to start at the end by using a negative index and python will move the number of spaces from the end that you give it.
+If we wanted to select the last element, `Peyongchang` we could count all of the elements in the list, and in our list `Pyeongchang` would just be one less than the length of the list.

+Python has a great way to make this easier for us.
+In Python we tell the computer to start at the end by using a negative index.
+Python will move the specified number of spaces from the end.
 For example, to access the last element you simply use the index `[-1]` in our list to access `'Pyeongchang'` like this:

 ```python